Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Introduction

 The relationship between the theorems of the present paper and the BKLPR heuristics is analogous to the relationship between the results of \cite{EllenbergVW:cohenLenstra} and the Cohen-Lenstra heuristics.
 The connection between the two papers is discussed further in the next remark. \end{remark} \begin{remark} We believe the version of the Cohen-Lenstra heuristics proven in \cite{EllenbergVW:cohenLenstra} should be viewable as a degenerate case of \autoref{theorem:main-finite-field}, where one takes $A$ to be a $1$-dimensional torus, instead of an abelian scheme.
 The torus may be viewed as a degeneration of an elliptic curve.
-We note that \cite{EllenbergVW:cohenLenstra} does not directly follow from our results, though it seems that the additional input needed should be minimal.
-The control of the higher homology groups appearing there is essentially a special case of ours.
-(Though, as it is written, ours builds on theirs.)
-Controlling the $0$th homology in their setting needs a separate big monodromy argument.
-It would be quite interesting to work this out carefully. \end{remark}
+We note that \cite{EllenbergVW:cohenLenstra} does not directly follow from the results presented here, but we are hopeful that a modest generalization of the work in this paper could imply both those results and ours.